 Now, that the “pixie” is getting on in years and no longer flits from film to film, I mull over characters, representation and visibility in genre film – in short, I’ve grown up.
-And so I invite you to join me as I look at film in an inclusive way that might upset some of you because the rallying cry lately has been, “But what does that have to do with race?!” and I’d like to counter that by saying this, that and the other often has something to do with race, and often omits both race and gender representation in genre film.
+And so I invite you to join me as I look at film in an inclusive way that might upset some of you because the rallying cry lately has been, “But what does that have to do with race?!” and I’d like to counter that by saying this, that and the other often has something to do with race and often omits both race and gender representation in genre film.
 Of course, I’m a horror fan first, so I’ll write about horror, but I’m also going to write from my perspective, a place where my opinion has been brewing quietly and now come to a full boil.

 Another issue that needs some attention is the lack of diversity in Hollywood.
-There are some disheartening stats regarding women and women of colour in film.
+There are some disheartening stats regarding women and women of color in film.
 If you want the cold, hard facts, The Hollywood Diversity Report is an important document created by researchers at the UCLA Ralph J. Bunche Center for African American Studies.
 Have a look at the full document available here.
-You can find Canadian equivalent complied by WIFT (Women in Film & Television Toronto) here.
+You can find Canadian equivalent compiled by WIFT (Women in Film & Television Toronto) here.

 Things I’ve Written or Contributed To:

 In case you’re wondering what I’ve done, check out the list below:

 The First Women in Horror Annual – “Don’t Call Me Crazy: The Evolution of Women’s Power and Instinct in Horror Films from Old School to Modern Times.”

 The Encyclopedia of Japanese Horror Films – Contributing Author